Crunchyalex/AnalogForms/README.md

              then "Above 5C"
              else "Between 1-5C"
 ```
+And Voila!

-But as you might be able to tell, this doesn't really tell a field whether or not it needs to be hidden!
+As you might be able to tell, this doesn't really tell a field whether or not it needs to be hidden.
+So how do we achieve this?

-Hold on to your butts, because this is when things get _Wild._
+Well, I hope you're prepared, because this is when things get _Wild._

 We made use of _Hidden Fields_ acting as variables..!

+Okay, okay.
+Maybe not _that_ wild.
+But still!

 Any text field can have a default value, set by a function.
 That's right.
 We made the default value of a hidden field be
 equal to the above logic.
-Then, our required field looks at the hidden field value and if it's equal to "Between 1-5C", the required field stays hidden.
+Then, our required field looks at this hidden field value and if it is equal to "Between 1-5C", the required field stays hidden!